abhinavkakku/Cyber_Security_Interview_Questions/README.md

 1. Explain NAT (Network Address Translation) ?
 1. What is Port Forwarding ? and how/why it is used ?
 1. What is VLAN ?
+1. What Security Principle means a signed message came from the owner of key that signed it ? (non-repundiation, Integrity, authority, -non-verifiability)

 ----